epicjung/coding_interview/README.md

     4. If no adjacent nodes exist or all adjacnet nodes are visited, the node on the top of the stack is popped
     5. Do 2~4 until the stack is empty.

+  - Applications:

+    - Shortest distance from start to end

 ### Breath First Search (BFS)
   - BFS uses queue data structure to search for the most adjcent nodes first